Top 05 stunning Rio de Janeiro hiking trails – Brazil

 2 – PEDRA DO TELÉGRAFO (Telegraph Rock)

 The ‘Telegraph Rock’ has attracted a lot of people interested in taking pictures in the “edge”, with unusual poses in a simply wonderful landscape.
 The site has attracted so many people that some days have to queue.
-To get there you need to climb a 40-minute track, the trail is of moderate difficulty, but it is steep and breathtaking.
+To get there you need to climb a 50-minute track, the trail is of moderate difficulty, it is steep but with breathtaking views.
 You can go without a guide, the trail begins on the steps of the Church of ‘Nossa Senhora das Dores’ in front of ‘Praia Grande’, the place is known as the ‘Way of the Fishermen’.
 Up there the view is different.
 No clichés.
 You find a wild blue yonder on the horizon where the blue of the sea mixes with the blue of the sky.
 We can see the wild beaches, the beaches of the western Rio and also at the background, the view of the ‘Pedra da Gávea’.
 The trail is light, but it needs help from the taxi bike to skip a step.

 1 – PEDRA DA GÁVEA (Top mast Stone)